 The Wallace Center supports this community, and the broader community of those interested in starting or strengthening hubs, with a range of research and knowledge sharing resources.
 The Center disseminates a popular Community of Practice newsletter; hosts ongoing food hub-focused webinars; provides tailored resource-sharing and assistance to nascent regional food hub networks; presents new learning at conferences and workshops nationwide; facilitates opportunities for funders to learn about regional food system infrastructure; and engages in ongoing research and data collection to deepen the body of knowledge around food hubs.

 Growing out of the Food Hub Collaboration’s 2011 nationwide hub survey, the Regional Food Hub Resource Guide, provides one of the first in-depth reports on the size, scale, practices, benefits and challenges of the food hub model.
-In partnership with the Center for Regional Food Systems at Michigan State University we have released State of the Food Hub - 2013 Food Hub Survey Results.
-The survey report provides ongoing insight into the state of food hub operations, and opportunities for sector growth, investment, and social impact.
+In partnership with the Center for Regional Food Systems at Michigan State University we have released a biennial survey report that provides ongoing insight into the state of food hub operations, and opportunities for sector growth, investment, and social impact.
+2013, 2015 and 2017.

 Building food hubs’ capacity for strategic development and monitoring of financial progress and social impact has been a key part of the Collaboration’s investment.
 Improved methods for tracking and acting on data supports better planning, business performance and community benefits— for hubs, investors, and the communities that rely on them.
 For example, a recent benchmarking study provides data on food hub financial and operational characteristics, helping to understand how successful hubs have achieved their mission and goals through financial and business metrics.